-With respect to those accounts for which our firms acts as custodian, we provide such Clients 1099 statements for the previous tax year.
-1099 statements include both reportable and non-reportable information, cost basis for securities that have been sold, and additional information to assist with tax preparation.
+As custodian, Stifel also provides Clients comprehensive 1099 statements for the previous tax year.
+1099 statements include both reportable and non-reportable information including cost basis for securities that have been sold and additional information to assist with tax preparation.